tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Boots of Convenience

 _Recharge 11+:_ When you’re not engaged, you may choose to temporarily be nearby or far away when targets are chosen for an attack, regardless of your actual physical position on the battlefield.
 So, you can be nearby the cleric when she casts heal, but then snap back to far away when the evil spellcaster fireballs the area.
 Quirk: Whenever you visit a tavern or other gathering-place, you attract a retinue of sycophants and ne’er-do-wells who vanish whenever you might ask them a favor.

 ---

+#### Boots of Demonkind

+While wearing these cloven-toed boots, your creature type is demon or your normal creature type (whichever would be most beneficial in the situation).
+In addition, when you use an action to move, you gain resist fire 18+ until the start of your next turn.

+**Quirk:** Admires demons.

+---